Oddworld: New 'n' Tasty!: Gameplay

-In the last chapter of the game (The Boardroom), Abe pulls a lever that activates a death clock.
-From there, depending on the difficulty level selected, Abe has a certain amount of time to turn off the lethal gas being pumped into the factory.
-On Hard Mode, he has less than 2 minutes.
-If Abe doesn't turn off the gas within the time limit, he will die.
-The player will see Abe falling and saying things like "Oh god gas!" or "I'm so outta here!" and choke to his death.

 The game has more random generators than in the original game, which can make it difficult to predict enemy movement patterns and behavior.
 Sligs have randomly generated AI and some flying mines also have random flight patterns.

 To make use of the online functionality, the remake now comes with leaderboards.
 The makers observed players of the original game making speedrun videos and competing with other people, and have enabled players to check the leaderboards for the fastest completion of each mode, the best overall time (any%), and how many online PlayStation Network, Steam, Nintendo eShop and Xbox Live members completed the game 100%.

 Plot

 Taking place on the titular Oddworld, much of the early and end-game takes place in RuptureFarms and its four "zulags", which comprise a meat processing plant.
 Other locations range from RuptureFarms' stockyards and free-fire zone, to the external mazes of the Monsaic Lines, Paramonia, and Scrabania.
 The two latter levels can be approached in either order and each feature a temple with multiple trials completed by lighting a flintlock and replicating the bell chime to unlock the exit door.
 Thereafter Abe must return to RuptureFarms to rescue the remaining Mudokons.
 The final level requires Abe rush to RuptureFarms' boardroom within a time limit to destroy the company owners and their robotic security system.